jamesbriggs/oom-report/README.md

           total =      13,427,264
 ```
-Notes:
+Example notes:

+* 13 GB is accounted from 16 GB.
+Likely the remainder is used by the kernel itself.
 * RAM is reported in KB.
 * Current kernels kill the largest user of RAM by default, so in this case the process named java2.

-* 13 GB is accounted from 16 GB.
-Likely the remainder is used by the kernel itself.
+# License

-License: Apache 2.0
+Apache 2.0